 When the weather begins to get warmer, dogs may suffer from heat exhaustion if they are not hydrated.
 In addition to the possible chance of overheating, dogs can also suffer head pain due to the heat.
 If your dog begins to show symptoms such as panting, dry gums, salivating, vomiting, and an increase in pulse, you should bring your dog inside and try to cool them down.

 When humans get sick with the cold or flu, we tend to want to sleep in all day because of a throbbing headache that usually ensues.
 The same thing goes for dogs.
 When our canine friends get sick, they could constantly be sneezing or fatigued, which are all telltale signs your pup is experiencing headaches.

 Although dogs experience many different stresses than humans do, many things can cause a headache.
-Loud noises, bright lights, strangers, new environments can all be just some of the reasons your pet feels uncomfortable and irritated.
+Blaring noises, bright lights, strangers, new environments can all be just some of the reasons your pet feels uncomfortable and irritated.